 There are 368,000 Google searches every month for affect vs effect.

 The words affect and effect cause a lot of confusion because they sound similar.
 So let’s look at the cause and effect of the problem.

-Learning the difference between affect and effect is easy, once you know that one is a verb and one is a noun.
+Learning the difference between affect and effect is easy.
+All you need to remember is that one is a verb and one is a noun.

 When we speak, there is no problem with the usage of these two words as a noun or a verb.
 This is because they are almost homonyms and we can use facial expressions to make our meaning clear.

 I say almost because there can be a slight difference depending on different English language accents and pronunciation.

 Affect has a schwa sound whereas effect used a pure vowel sound.

-However, in writing it is vitally important to use the correct parts of speech to phrase cause and effect correctly.
+But in writing, it is important to use the correct parts of speech to phrase cause and effect correctly.

-In general, effect is commonly used as a noun and affect is normally a verb but they are commonly confused.
+Effect is commonly used as a noun and affect is normally a verb.
+But they are commonly confused.

-To affect means to have a negative or positive outcome on something or someone, or to make a difference to something.
-In other words, it is a verb meaning to alter or influence something.
+To affect means to have a negative or positive outcome on something or someone.
+Or to make a difference to something.
+In other words, it is a verb meaning to influence or alter something.
 It is a cause.

 An effect is a change that is a result or consequence of an action or other cause.
 In simple terms, it is to produce an effect.
 It is a result.

 Because affect is a verb, it is placed after the subject and can be used in all tenses.

-So it will be written as affect, affects, affected or affecting.
-You have perhaps commonly used affect as a verb in the passive voice.
+So you will use affect, affects, affected or affecting.
+You probably use affect as a verb in the passive voice.
 The game was affected by bad weather.

 It needs to be a mnemonic device.
-Or in other words, you need to practice to remember the difference between these two confusing words.
+It means you need to practice to remember the difference between these two confusing words.

 Related reading: Sometime vs Some Time or Sometimes